ben-j-barlow/ben-j-barlow.github.io/_pages/about.md

 In industry, I have 3 years of experience in Python development, data analysis, and ML.
 I've gained these skills during professional roles at a FinTech, HealthTech, and in a research environment at the University of Edinburgh's School of Informatics.

-I use my personal website to express my passion in data and AI, provide a portfolio of projects, and provide insights into my personal interests.
-I value my values passion and honesty above all else.
+My personal site aims to reshape Gen Z's perception of artificial intelligence and its applications through my blog, <a href='/blog/category/ai-perception-gap/'>AI Perception Gap</a>.
+It also serves as a platform to highlight my portfolio of projects and explore my personal interests.